+The sensitivities shown capture non-linearity effects, which may be significant following large market movements.
 The risk management strategy adopted can result in Rothesay being immunised to market movements in either direction.
 Given the increase in interest rates in 2022, the -100bps and -200bps interest rate sensitivities result in interest rates remaining positive at all durations (2021: fell below zero at some durations).